 As they sailed up Plymouth Harbor, wrote Stanton, the Pilgrim mothers prepared for Christmas.
 They brought a box of beads which they strung for the little Indians.
 The mothers also made wreaths from a barrel full of ivy, holly, laurel, and immortelles to decorate their log cabins.
 (One wonders if they left their Martha Stewart Living magazines in England.)

 Elder William Brewster and several Pilgrims went ashore to explain the meaning of Christmas to the Indians through an interpreter who had magically joined them on the voyage.
+Never mind that the Puritans hated Christmas and later banned it

 In a charming but wildly improbably scene, Stanton described how Massasoit, a ‘splendid specimen of manhood,’ came on board with two squaws and six little boys and girls.